privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

+---
-# Issuing SD-JWT VC over IRMA
+title: Issuing SD-JWT VC over IRMA
+---

 During the transition to become a Crypto Agile EUDI compliant wallet, it was decided that Yivi would first implemented the OpenID4VP protocol the SD-JWT VC credential format.